pantheon-systems/documentation/source/docs/articles/wordpress/hyperdb.md

 <div class="alert alert-info">
 <h4>Note</h4>
-Replica MySQL databases are available for sites on the <a href="/resources/elite-plan-overview">Elite service level</a>. <a href="/pantheon-elite-plans">Contact sales</a> to inquire about our Elite plans."
+Replica MySQL databases are available for sites on the <a href="/resources/elite-plan-overview">Elite service level</a>. <a href="/pantheon-elite-plans">Contact sales</a> to inquire about our Elite plans.
 </div>

 ## Advantages of MySQL Replication